jonas-johansson/ShortestPathDijkstra/README.md

+<h1>Shortest Path<h1>

-Example of how to use Dijkstra's algorithm to find the shortest path through a graph.
+Example C++ project showing how to use Dijkstra's algorithm to find the shortest path through a graph.

-* Written for clarity - not for performance.
+* Written for clarity - not for performance
-* Test-driven development used.
+* Test-driven development method used
-* Open and compile with Visual Studio 2013.
+* Visual Studio 2013 project provided

-Reference
+<h2>Reference</h2>
 * <a href="https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm">Dijkstra's Algorithm, Wikipedia</a>